Kalafut-organization/elephant_vending_machine_backend/README.md

 1. Connect to the same network as the Server Pi and navigate to your terminal
 1. run command, `ssh pi@192.168.0.100`
 1. A sign in should appear, username is `pi` password is `raspberry`
-1. you should now be in the Server Pi terminal, run these commands to activate the backend
+1. you should now be in the Server Pi terminal
+1. enter the directory for the backend by running command `cd elephant_vending_machine_backend`
+1. run these commands to activate the backend
 1. `source .venv/bin/activate`
 1. `export FLASK_APP=elephant_vending_machine`
 1. `flask run --host=0.0.0.0`